 2. Professional liability immunity protections are increasingly broad, but untested

-An emergency declaration by the Department of Health and Human Services issued earlier this year – under The Public Readiness and Emergency Preparedness Act – provided liability immunity to health professionals against any claim of loss caused by the use of items that the FDA recognizes as “covered countermeasures” against COVID-19 (such as drugs, biological product, or devices), except for claims involving ‘‘willful misconduct.”
+A 2020 emergency declaration by the Department of Health and Human Services issued under the Public Readiness and Emergency Preparedness (PREP) Act provides liability immunity to health professionals against any claim of loss caused by the use of items that the FDA recognizes as “covered countermeasures” against COVID-19 (such as drugs, biological products, or devices), except for claims involving ‘‘willful misconduct.”
 Many governors included liability protections for healthcare providers dealing with COVID-19 in their pandemic emergency orders.
 Increasingly, state legislatures also have acted to formally shield healthcare providers, providing them certain immunities from liability claims regarding COVID-19.

 While such measures are helpful, legal experts note that these state specific immunity laws are unprecedented and therefore also untried.
 Because of the lack of certainty over the “best” treatment for the virus at this time, there may not be a prevailing standard of care, suggests a recent report in the journal Health Affairs.
 And that means there’s also no reference standard against which a provider’s actions may be judged.